monarc-project/ansible-ubuntu/README.md

 Can be multiple installation per environment to balance to the load.

 ## Python scripts

 The `add_inventory.py` and `del_inventory.py` scripts are used to dynamically edit the inventory files of the configuration server.
+These scripts are used by ``update.sh``.

 ## TLS certificate